PaintingWithCode/til/src/posts/hello-world-in-go/hello-world-in-go.md

 }
 ```

-To run the code, you can use `go run`
+To run the code, you can use `go run`:
 ```shell
 go run hello-world.go
 ```

 Sometimes we’ll want to build our programs into binaries.
-We can do this using `go build`
+We can do this using `go build`:
 ```shell
 go build hello-world.go
 ```